why you may not want to get married

-you will pay a maximum amount of child support until the children can support themselves, even if that takes 30 years. they are your children, so, where is the issue? well, you may not get custody and not be able to see your children often. courts are biased towards giving custody to women. the payments you make go not directly to your children but to your former spouse, who can do whatever with it. of course, in any case, if you are poor and dont care staying that way then it doesnt matter as much, because you wont usually be required to pay more than you need to support yourself; kind of an incentive for poor people to have more children
+you will pay a maximum amount of child support until the children can support themselves, even if that takes 30 years. they are your children, so, where is the issue? well, you may not get custody and not be able to see your children often or at all. courts are biased towards giving custody to women. the payments you make go not directly to your children but to your former spouse, who can do whatever with it. of course, in any case, if you are poor and do not care staying that way then it doesnt matter as much because you will not usually be required to pay more than you need to support yourself; kind of an incentive for poor people to have more children

 the book "fire your wife" by jon hertzog